polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 * How to make sure your slots are created during startup of your server
 * How to modify your dynamically created Hyperlambda slots

-A dynamic Hyperlambda slot is the equivalent of what you would refer to as a _"function"_ in other programming languages, since it allows you to declare a dynamic lambda object that you can pass in arguments to, return arguments from, and treat the same way you would typically treat a function in a more traditional programming language.
+A dynamic Hyperlambda slot is the equivalent of what you would refer to as a _"function"_ in another programming language, since it allows you to declare a dynamic lambda object that you can pass in arguments to, return arguments from, and treat the same way you would typically treat a function in a more traditional programming language.
 Consider the following code.